xcore/sw_motor_control/doc/sw-guide/pwm.rst

 To achieve the behaviour needed the PWM services are all written in assembly language.
 This is done to achieve a fine grained control over the instruction sequences required to load up the buffers in the ports and also the port timers.

 The PWM service pulls the required data for outputting to the ports from a shared memory location.
-This is a `double buffered' scheme where the client will update the memory area that is not currently in use and then inform the service via a channel which memory location it should look at for the output data.
+This is a *double buffered* scheme where the client will update the memory area that is not currently in use and then inform the service via a channel which memory location it should look at for the output data.
 The update sequence is looked at in more detail in the discussion of the client implementation.

 Operation of the full inverter mode is the most complex, so this will be the case that is dealt with here.
 The other modes (simple three channel and BLDC commutation) are derived from this inverter implementation and thus do not need separate explanation.